ipfs/ipfs-docs/docs/project/roadmap.md

 - A third party implementation of IPFS, fully interoperable with the go and JavaScript versions.
 - A release plan and cycle, including a strategy to support specific key releases for longer periods of time (i.e LTS releases vs stable)

-## Milestones

-Here you will find a comprehensive list of the various challenges and milestones in the IPFS Project to reach version 1.0.0.
+Here you will find a comprehensive list of the various challenges and milestones in the IPFS project to reach version 1.0.0.
 They are not ordered in any way at the moment, merely grouped.

-### Sustainability and Governance
+## Sustainability and governance

 These are some of the milestones to hit to create a active, sustainable, inclusive and participatory governance model for IPFS.

-- [x] Organize IPFS All Hands.
+- [x] Organize IPFS all-hands.
-- [ ] Have IPFS lead by a Steering Working Group.
+- [ ] Have IPFS lead by a steering working group.
-- [ ] Define several Working Groups focused on different parts of the project (e.g Community Engagement, Documentation and Education, IPFS in Web Browsers).
+- [x] Define several working groups focused on different parts of the project (e.g community engagement, documentation and education, IPFS in web browsers).
-- [ ] Define a release plan and long term support plan.
+- [ ] Define a release plan and long-term support plan.

-### IPFS Use Cases
+## IPFS use cases

 These are some use case milestones to drive development.